openstack-archive/senlin/doc/source/user/policy_types/health.rst

 .. literalinclude :: /../../examples/policies/health_policy_poll.yaml
   :language: yaml

 There are two groups of properties (``detection`` and ``recovery``), each of which provides information related to the failure detection and the failure recovery aspect respectively.

-For failure detection, you can specify one of the following two values:
+For failure detection, you can specify a detection mode that can be one of the following two values:

 - ``NODE_STATUS_POLLING``: Senlin engine (more specifically, the health manager service) is expected to poll each and every nodes periodically to find out if they are "alive" or not.

+- ``NODE_STATUS_POLL_URL``: Senlin engine (more specifically, the health manager service) is expected to poll the specified URL periodically to find out if a node is considered healthy or not.

 - ``LIFECYCLE_EVENTS``: Many services can emit notification messages on the message queue when configured.
 Senlin engine is expected to listen to these events and react to them appropriately.

+It is possible to combine ``NODE_STATUS_POLLING`` and ``NODE_STATUS_POLL_URL`` detections by specifying multiple detection modes.
+In the case of multiple detection modes, Senlin engine tries each detection type in the order specified.
+The behavior of a failed health check in the case of multiple detection modes is specified using ``recovery_conditional``.

+``LIFECYCLE_EVENTS`` cannot be combined with any other detection type.

-Both detection types can carry an optional map of ``options``.
-When the detection type is set to "``NODE_STATUS_POLLING``", for example, you can specify a value for ``interval`` property to customize the frequency at which your cluster nodes are polled.
+All detection types can carry an optional map of ``options``.
+When the detection type is set to "``NODE_STATUS_POLL_URL``", for example, you can specify a value for ``poll_url`` property to specify the URL to be used for health checking.

 As the policy type implementation stabilizes, more options may be added later.